Up | Home

 • dBSPL: Measures the relationship between a sound pressure and 20 micropascals (μPa).
 SPL stands for Sound Pressure Level.

-Some of these units will be used below, specially those related to voltage and signal amplitude.
+Some of these units will be mentioned below, specially those related to voltage and signal amplitude.

 2. Calculating decibels

-Given two values \(a\) and \(b\), the decibels can be calculated from their ratio using the following formula.
+Given two power quantities \(a\) and \(b\), the decibels can be calculated from their ratio using the following formula.

 Therefore, given the decibels, the ratio between the two values can also be obtained using a similar formula.